MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-intune.md

 # Onboard and offboard macOS devices into Microsoft Purview solutions using Intune

-You can use Intune to onboard macOS devices into Microsoft Purview solutions.
+You can use Microsoft Intune to onboard macOS devices into Microsoft Purview solutions.

 > [!IMPORTANT]
 > Use this procedure if you ***do not*** have Microsoft Defender for Endpoint (MDE) deployed to your macOS devices